SovereignCloudStack/standards/Standards/scs-0102-v1-image-metadata.md

   contact for issues with this image.
 Note that this field must only be set if the service provider does provide support for this image included in the image/flavor pricing (but it might be provided by a contracted 3rd party, e.g. the OS vendor).

+### Version history

+* Version 1.0 has existed without notable changes since June 2021.
+* Version 1.1 was created in preparation for a new major version 2.0 and has the following additional recommendations:
+    - Reference OpenStack image spec for standard values of `os_distro`, `architecture` and `hypervisor_type`.
+    - Recommendation on `os_version` to be a version number (if such a value exists).
+    - Recommended field `os_purpose`.